-The LPR-2 sampling systems are designed to sample light liquid hydrocarbons.
+The PNR-2 sampling systems are designed to sample light liquid hydrocarbons.
 Thousands of individual samples are captured and combined to develop a representative, composite sample of the flowing pipeline.

-Operation of the sampling system centers around the following primary components: the Sample Pump, the Product Accumulator Vessel, the Precharge Gas Vessel, and the Electronic Control System.
-All equipment is mounted in the System Enclosure.
+Operation of the sampling system centers around the following primary components: the Sample Pump, the Product Accumulator Vessel, the Electronic Control System, and the Precharge Gas Vessel.
+All equipment, except the probe mounted Sample Pump is mounted in a weather tight enclosure.
 These components are shown in the diagrams on the following pages.